Nikhil9786/etl-app/README.md

    * Logging and Monitoring:
       * Implement robust logging mechanisms to track the ETL pipeline's progress and identify potential issues.
       * Utilize monitoring tools to gain insights into the pipeline's health and performance.

+**NOTE**
+Make sure the path for data files, names of database and user credentials, and ports are changed accordingly